; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Population, housing and increasing homelessness

 The City is a large growth Council with a rapidly increasing population.
 The estimated 2024 population of 235,994 is forecast to grow by over 85% to 437,016 by 20461.
-This growth is placing pressure on housing availability and the provision of affordable housing in particular.
+This growth is placing pressure on housing availability and the provision of affordable housing.

 The City has fewer unoccupied private dwellings (6%) compared to the WA average (10.9%) and significantly lower levels of housing diversity2.
 Higher house prices and rising inflation are adding to existing high levels of mortgage and rental stress in the City.
 The demand for homelessness services in the City is expected to grow in the near future due to this combination of population growth and the cost-of-living and housing pressures.